 - SumUp: 1.69% per transaction

-In terms of payment methods, SumUp and Square are can accept Visa, Mastercard, American Express, and most mobile wallets (Google Pay, Apple Pay) regardless of the terminal used.
+In terms of payment methods, SumUp and Square are can accept Visa, Mastercard, American Express, and most mobile wallets (Google Pay, Apple Pay) regardless of the card reader used.
 SumUp also accepts Discover, JCB, and Union Pay cards, which Square doesn't.

 Verdict: SumUp is slightly more advantageous in terms of fees and cards accepted.

-In terms of PoS and business solutions, Square has the most advanced functionalities, offering for example a dedicated solution for retailers and restaurants, and integrations to accounting software.
-SumUp on the contrary has a more generalist all-in-one approach, with simpler features and even offers its own bank account solution.
+In terms of POS and business solutions, Square has the most advanced functionalities, offering for example a dedicated solution for retailers and restaurants, and integrations to accounting software.
+SumUp on the contrary has a more generalist all-in-one approach, with simpler features and its own bank account solution.

 Finally, both Square and SumUp have their own e-commerce solution if you wish to take your business online.
 Setting up the store is entirely free, and you only pay a transaction fee for each online sale.

-Verdict: beyond card readers, we recommend taking into consideration all the features offered by Square and SumUp based on your business needs.
-SumUp is the simplest solution for starting businesses, while Square offers more advanced tools for merchants with specific needs.
+Verdict: Beyond card readers, we recommend taking into consideration all the features offered by Square and SumUp based on your business needs.
+SumUp is the simplest solution for starting businesses, while Square offers a few more advanced tools for merchants with specific needs.

 3G/Wi-Fi, pinpad, printer